 If the above steps don't resolve the issue, there are three other Dell boot loop fix solutions.

-A piece of hardware may be interfering with the normal startup process of Windows on your Dell computer.
+A piece of hardware may interfere with the normal Windows startup process on your Dell computer.
 To hard reset the Dell laptop or PC, follow the guide below to fix a Dell boot loop:

 Step 1.
-Unplug all devices from your Dell laptop/computer, including printers, scanners, SD cards, USB cables, card readers, USB flash drives, CDs and DVDs, etc. If you're using a desktop, the only devices you should keep on your computer are the monitor, mouse, and keyboard.
+Unplug all devices from your Dell laptop/computer, including printers, scanners, SD cards, USB cables, card readers, USB flash drives, CDs, DVDs, etc. If you're using a desktop, the only devices you should keep on your computer are the monitor, mouse, and keyboard.